DavidHe1127/Mr.He_HandBook/DevOps/Docker/docker-process.md

 ### Init

-If PID 1 is `init` - run docker with `--init` or use `tini`, PID 1 will help a) handle signal forwarding to its child process b) reap zombie processes.
+If PID 1 is `init` - run docker with `--init`, PID 1 will help a) handle signal forwarding to its child process b) reap zombie processes.
 In this case, containers can be terminated via `ctrl+c` that sends interrupt (SIGINT) to the process.

 If PID 1 is anything but `init`, container will not stop/terminate when `ctrl+c` from host unless there is code to handle `SIGINT` and exit explicitly.